elastic/edot-collector-configurator/docs/creating-components.md

 ```

 > [!NOTE]
-> The `path` object used in an `append` item uses a YAML path format. (well, partially supported format, you can only create paths that lead to maps or lists).
+> The `path` object used in an `append` item uses a YAML path format.
+Only simple paths to maps or lists are supported.